AbaDragon47/AbaDragon47/README.md

 ![Aba Onumah's Gif](./WelcomeWelcome-ezgif.com-crop.gif)
-## Hi there 👋

-<h2>Let's Peer Into Aba Onumah's Mind 🧐</h2>

-It all started when my mom met my dad and they fell in love and had me.
-Hi, I’m Harsha, and my life is kinda crazy 🤪 I am an undergraduate student at the University of Texas at Dallas.
+# Hey, its Aba! 👋

+Video games 🎮 and milk tea 🧋 are my two true loves, but I’m also always on the hunt for new things to learn and discover 🔎.
+Currently an undergrad at the University of Texas at Dallas 📚.
+Some of the stuff you see here is a work-in-progress (aka something I accidentally broke 🤦‍♂️), but hey, there’s some cool stuff too!
+Check it out! 😅

 <h2>📫 How to reach me</h2>
 <p align="left">
   <a href="https://www.linkedin.com/in/aba-onumah-63315328b/" target="blank">